Wild Hunt: Historiography

 The concept of the Wild Hunt was first documented by the German folklorist Jacob Grimm who first published it in his 1835 book Deutsche Mythologie.
-It was in this work that he popularized the term Wilde Jagd ("Wild Hunt") for the phenomenon.
+It was in this work that Grimm popularized the term Wilde Jagd ("Wild Hunt") for the phenomenon.
 Grimm's methodological approach was rooted in the idea, common in nineteenth-century Europe, that modern folklore represented a fossilized survival of the beliefs of the distant past.
-In developing his idea of the Wild Hunt, he mixed together recent folkloric sources with textual evidence dating to the medieval and early modern periods.
+In developing his idea of the Wild Hunt, Grimm mixed recent folkloric sources with textual evidence dating to the medieval and early modern periods.
 This approach came to be criticized within the field of folkloristics during the 20th century as more emphasis was placed on the "dynamic and evolving nature of folklore".